Monster Prom

 Monster Prom is a dating simulation game developed by Beautiful Glitch, a studio based in Barcelona and founded by Julián Quijano, and published by Those Awesome Guys.
 The game was released for Windows, macOS and Linux on 27 April 2018 and was distributed on Steam.
 A Nintendo Switch release was launched on 21 May 2020.
 Monster Prom was written by Julián Quijano, Cory O’Brien and Maggie Herskowitz, illustrated by Arthur Tien, and programmed by Elías Pereiras.
 Players assume the role of a student at Spooky High (later renamed to Spooky Academy as of Monster Prom 3: Monster Roadtrip), a school populated by monsters, as they attempt to find a date to prom.

 An expansion to the game, titled Monster Prom: Second Term, was released on 14 February 2019.
+A sequel, Monster Prom 2: Monster Camp, was released on October 23, 2020, followed by a third sequel Monster Prom 3: Monster Roadtrip on October 21, 2022.
+A fourth sequel, Monster Prom 4: Monster Con was released on April 24, 2025.

 Gameplay

 Monster Prom is a 2D narrative dating sim that features both a singleplayer mode as well as a multiplayer competitive mode of up to four players.
 The player assumes the role of one of four pre-set characters, all of whom students at Spooky High, and can choose between six different monsters they can try to date.
 Players can play as any gender and pronouns with the game allowing for straight, gay, and lesbian dating options.

 The game randomizes the story every time it is played.
 Each turn, players must decide how they will spend their time over the course of six weeks leading up to prom, going through various events in one of several map locations at Spooky High in order to gain stats that affect the way their love interest perceives them.
 Throughout the game, players will be presented with various choices which may affect their relationship with other characters, as well as which events and endings they experience.
 The players’ actions will decide whether their love interest agrees to take them to prom or not.
 It features multiple endings, mini-games, and limited voice acting.
 The game also includes a shop where players can purchase items that can trigger new events as well as special endings.

 The Second Term expansion included additional content such as new endings and two newly-dateable characters.